Skip to main content

 Justice Studies Electives (residency)

-Each of the courses listed below involves two weeks of on-campus study ("residency"), coupled with online study pre-and post-residency.
+Each of the courses listed below involves three weeks of on-campus study ("residency"), coupled with online study pre-and post-residency.
 All courses listed occur in the same residency and must be taken together.

 JUST300